Samibo-cmd/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17-hidethisword contains a command that prints lines that do not contain a text pattern 18-letteronly contains a command to print all lines starting with a letter in a file 19-AZ contains a command that replaces letters
+17-hidethisword contains a command that prints lines that do not contain a text pattern 18-letteronly contains a command to print all lines starting with a letter in a file 19-AZ contains a command that replaces letters 20-hiago contains a command to delete some characters in a file